MohamedMostafa259/LandType-Sentinel2-Segmentation/README.md

 # LandType-Sentinel2-Segmentation

 Semantic segmentation of satellite imagery from Sentinel-2 to classify land types such as water, vegetation, roads, buildings, and unpaved land.
 I performed pixel-level semantic segmentation to accurately label different land cover types.

 ## Dataset Overview

-The primary dataset contains **72 high-resolution tiles** of **Dubai**, each segmented into **6 semantic classes**.
+The primary dataset contains **72 tiles** of **Dubai**, each segmented into **6 semantic classes** (water, vegetation, roads, buildings, unpaved land, and unlabeled).
 These were obtained from MBRSC satellites and manually labeled.

 **Source**: [Kaggle – Semantic Segmentation of Aerial Imagery](https://www.kaggle.com/datasets/humansintheloop/semantic-segmentation-of-aerial-imagery)